L3MON4D3/LuaSnip/DOC.md

 can be implemented using regTrig snippets, this helper makes the process easier in most cases.

-The simplest example, which surrounds the text preceeding the `.br` with brackets `[]`, looks like:
+The simplest example, which surrounds the text preceding the `.br` with brackets `[]`, looks like:

 ```lua